mmastrac/linktime/link-section/README.md

 allocated at startup.
 The number of items in a link-section is computed by generating a custom data section containing one byte per item.

-The WASM support expects a function in the module's environment with the following signature and functionality.
-The wasm import only passes the four `usize` / pointer parameters; the embedder should close over `WebAssembly.Module` and `WebAssembly.Memory` from compile/instantiate when installing the import.
+The WASM support expects a function named `read_custom_section` in the module's environment with four `usize` / pointer parameters; the embedder should close over `WebAssembly.Module` and `WebAssembly.Memory` from compile/instantiate when installing the import and pass them to the function below:

 ```js
 /**